t4sk/vyper-by-example/README.md

   - **default**
   - **init**
 - variable scope, public variable, shadowing
+- constants (built in, custom)
+- control flow
+  - if, for loops (range, for a in array), break, continue, pass, return
+- Assertions and exceptions - raise, assert
 - built in functions
   - create forwarder to
   - raw_call